emencia/django-blog-lotus/docs/install.rst

         "lotus",
     )

-Remove the line with ``view_breadcrumbs`` if you didn't installed the full features.
+Remove the line with ``view_breadcrumbs`` if you didn't installed its extra requirement.

 Then load default application settings in your settings file: ::